 Similar to real life, the first impression matters on Pinterest.
 It makes sense – there are a lot of people visiting your profile and only some of them become your followers.
 So what can you do to improve this conversion?

 Look at your profile as a random user and ensure that it is fully optimized, so when new people visit, they will get the right impression.

 Follow your competition’s Pinterest Following

 If you are just starting with Pinterest, it might seem nearly impossible to get noticed.
 Thus, you want to make sure that you did everything you could to get the exposure you need faster.
 So, don’t sit around waiting for people to follow you and take the first step.

 Don’t stop there.
-Find people through the search bar who matches your interests and follow them too.
+Find people through the search bar that match your interests and follow them too.
 Some will follow you, some might not.
-So, don't give up and unfollow the users who are not interested in your content.
+So, don’t give up and unfollow the users who are not interested in your content.